 - ii.
 Normally, step movement will take place on the employee's Step Date.
 The effective date for all pay increases will be as follows: If an employee's actual step date occurs before midnight Saturday of the first week of the applicable pay period, then the employee's effective date of increase shall be retroactive to the beginning of the same pay period.
-If the employee's actual step date occurs after midnight Saturday of the first week of the applicable pay period, then the employee's effective date of increase shall be pay period, then the employee's effective date of the applicable pay period, then the employee's effective date of increase shall occur on the first day of the pay period following the employee's step date. - (d) Reassignment of Pay Grades Due to Classification Review
+If the employee's actual step date occurs after midnight Saturday of the first week of the applicable pay period, then the employee's effective date of increase shall occur on the first day of the pay period following the employee's step date. - (d) Reassignment of Pay Grades Due to Classification Review